parinatie/PIC32MX/README.md

     16. Jumpers for shared I/O pins with on-board peripherals
     17. On-board 12V SPDT relay for power load switching

-##     3 Host Computer Requirements
+## Host Computer Requirements
 To communicate with and program the development board, the following hardware and software requirements must be met:
-• PC-compatible system
+* PC-compatible system
-• An available USB port on PC or powered USB hub
+* An available USB port on PC or powered USB hub
-• Windows OS
+* Windows OS

+## Software Installation
+### * MPLABX IDE:
+1. Download the latest version of MPLABX IDE from: https://www.microchip.com/mplab/mplab-x-ide
+2. Install the IDE in your computer
+### * XC32 C Compiler:
+1. Download the latest version of the XC32 C compiler from: https://www.microchip.com/mplab/compilers
+2. Install XC32 compiler in your system.